skratsch-solutions/skratsch-solutions.github.io/posts.md

 title: Skratsch Happenings
 layout: posts
 description: Skratsch Blog
-intro_image: "images/illustrations/reading.svg"
-intro_image_absolute: true
-intro_image_hide_on_mobile: true
+permalink: "/posts/"
+hero-class: "hero-blog"
 ---

-# A blog that grows with your business
+## A blog that grows with your business

-Aliquam erat volutpat.
-Morbi nisl tortor, dignissim eget efficitur vel, auctor non felis.
-Fusce quis viverra mi.
-Aenean quis massa pretium, ullamcorper nisi eget, hendrerit odio.